 Scotland, and Pembrokeshire, a change of plans – September 2016

-(Please click on a thumbnail to enlarge the image, and go to the bottom of the page for the search and translate options)
+(Please go to the bottom of the page for the search and translate options)

 The day had begun at 5am in Somerset, it was now nearly 11 mid-morning, and I was keeping an eye on the flickering temperature gauge as we drove up the motorway north of Carlisle.
 Given that the needle was swinging far too rapidly to be recording actual engine temperature, I presumed an electrical problem and pressed on regardless.
 By Moffat it had settled down again as we headed east towards our first stop.